Core Clinical Psychology Faculty

 Core Clinical Faculty & Research Areas

 Research interests focus on the development and measurement of attentional processes in early childhood and how these processes relate to important aspects of child development.
-Dr. Allan is currently accepting new graduate students.
+Dr. Allan is not currently accepting new Ph.D. students.

 Research interests include risk and maintenance factors for eating disorders across psychological, social, and physiological domains.
-Dr. Forney is accepting new graduate students.
+Dr. Forney is accepting a new Ph.D. student for Fall 2024.

-Research interests include multi-modal assessment and treatment of ADHD, school-based interventions in rural communities, self-perceptions and attributions in ADHD children.
-Dr. Owens is currently accepting new graduate students.
+Research interests include multi-modal assessment and treatment of ADHD, school-based interventions in rural communities, use of technology to enhance supports for teachers and services for students.
+Dr. Owens will be reviewing applications to accept a new Ph.D. student in the fall of 2024.

 Research primarily focuses on studying the association between attention-deficit hyperactivity disorder (ADHD) and familial/interpersonal relationship dysfunction.
-Dr. Wymbs is currently accepting new graduate students.
+Dr. Wymbs is currently accepting new Ph.D. students.

 Contributing and Emeriti Faculty